 The Tranceformental programme is a highly successful & pragmatic mental health counselling course, run over 10 sessions, that will teach you everything you need to know to understand your problem, identify how unhelpful thinking and limiting beliefs might be reinforcing the issue, and then show you how to make any changes to your unhelpful thinking styles or maladaptive safety behaviours that you may have developed as part of your coping strategies.

 The programme is also available as an online self-help CBT programme.

 Our Tranceformental CBT programme is an evidence-based, research supported approach used by mental health practitioners around the World.

-Although our preferred form of mental health counselling for post coronavirus stress and anxiety is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.
+Although our preferred form of mental health counselling for coronavirus related stress is Tranceformental CBT we also offer alternative psychotherapies for those who might prefer a different approach.

-We offer all prospective clients an initial consultation to discuss your stress-related problems prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your PCS prior to commencing any treatment plans.

 Initial consultations are also available as part of our online therapy service.

 At Tranceform Psychology we recognise the importance of the therapeutic relationship in helping people to bring about effective change, so its important to be able to ‘meet’ to discuss any therapy treatments BEFORE proceeding.